se37301/suburban/README.md

 B|Abilities|
 C|Welfare|
 D|Diversities|

+The primary focus of "Suburban" is to focus and prioritise the things that matters the most.
+Suburban societys needs to shift the focus towards A level priorities.

 ### Focus Areas
 A - Living conditions | B - Abilities  |  C - Welfare  |  D - Diversities  |